stefanoslig/blog/_posts/ngrx-signals-store.md

 }
 ```

-Because internally the `withState` feature function uses a `Proxy` to create the deep signal, the signal for every property (which in reality is a `computed`) will be created lazily, only when we try to access the propery.
-This improves the overall performance in cases where we only need to observe a small subset of the object's(state) properties.
-Also if the nested signal has already been accessed(created), it won't be created again.
+Because internally the `withState` feature function uses a `Proxy` to create the nested signal, the signal for every property (which, in reality, is a `computed`) will be created lazily, only when we try to access the propery.
+This improves the overall performance in cases where we only need to observe a small subset of the state properties (for instance, if we have stored the result of an HTTP call in the store, and we only need to read specific properties).
+Additionally, if the nested signal has already been accessed(created), it won't be created again when we try to access it for a second time.

-As we saw earlier the features are called based on the order we have placed them when we call the `signalStore` function.
-Each one of them is a factory function which returns a function which internally will be called with the store as an argument as it is defined until the point of its execution.
-That mean that if the store contains already a method or a state slice or a computed entry with the same key as the keys of the state we define with the `withState` feature, the latter will override previously defined state slices, computed, and methods with the same name as you can see in the following diagram.
-Because unintentional overriding might lead to issues which are difficult to be detected, the NgRx team might improve soon the DX by showing a warning or an error when this happens (follow up on this open [issue](https://github.com/ngrx/platform/issues/4144)).
+As we saw earlier, the features are called based on the order in which we have placed them when we call the `signalStore` function.
+Each of them is a factory function which returns a function which internally will be called with the store as an argument,  as it is defined up to the point of its execution.
+This means that if the store already contains a method or a state slice or a computed entry with the same key as the keys of the state we define with the `withState` feature, the latter will override previously defined state slices, computed, and methods with the same name as illustrated in the following diagram.
+Because unintentional overriding might lead to issues that are difficult to detect, the NgRx team might soon improve the developer experience by showing a warning or an error when this happens  (open [issue](https://github.com/ngrx/platform/issues/4144)).

 ![ngrx signals store features execution](/assets/blog/ngrx-signals-store/with-state-remove-same-keys-3.png)

 ### withMethods

 The withMethods feature enable us to add methods in our store.
 This can be the public API of our store.
 Inside these methods, we can update our state using the `patchState` utility function or we can integrate RxJS using the `rxMethod`, or you can add any other logic you want to perform in this method.
-In the same manner as with the `withState`, it will override previously defined state slices and computed properties with the same name.
+Similarly to the `withState`, it will override previously defined state slices and computed properties with the same name.

 Examples of `withMethods` usage: